masverse/masverse-portal-docs/docs/services/wallet-management/wallet-category.md

 ## Get Wallet Category by ID

-Retrieves a specific wallet category record by its ID from the database.
+Retrieves a specific wallet category record by its ID.

 >**GET**